-Anthony E. Smith, PhD, teaches in the EMU Business and Economics Department and in the MBA program.
+Anthony E. Smith, PhD, serves as Senior Lecturer in the MBA program.
 He co-directed the EMU MBA program from January 2008 to June 2012, and helped develop the concentration in Nonprofit Entrepreneurial Management.
 Dr. Smith serves as founder-CEO of Secure Futures, LLC, a solar development company that developed the EMU solar project, Virginia’s first large solar photovoltaic system in 2010, and the W&L solar project in 2011.
 He previously directed the Staunton Creative Community Fund, Inc., a nonprofit community development financial corporation he co-developed with support from the City of Staunton and civic and business leaders.
 He also previously served as the Managing Director of the American Shakespeare Center in Staunton, VA, where he contributed to its financial and managerial turn-around.
 He has founded, co-founded and/or directed numerous small businesses and nonprofit organizations in community economic development, sustainable agriculture, energy management, and commodity futures trading in energy.
 Previously he served as National Program Leader for Community-Based Entrepreneurial Development for the US Department of Agriculture (USDA), Cooperative Research Education, and Extension Service.
 In 2014 his company, Secure Futures, received the Innovation award by the Maryland-DC-VA Solar Energy Industries Association for an innovation that has advanced the solar industry.
 In 2015 he was recognized by the Shenandoah Valley Technology Council with the High Tech Entrepreneur Award.

 BA, Haverford College (1971)